Considering the actions and motivations of Florent Schmitt during the 1930s and World War II.

 As for Schmitt’s activities following the defeat of France on the battlefield in World War II, the composer was two months shy of 70 years old at the time of the fall of the country in 1940.
 In that context, the decision he made to stay rather than flee seemed to make sense at the time.
 The prospects for the liberation of the country under the young, untested brigadier general Charles de Gaulle, then operating little more than a “press release government” out of a London that was itself under constant German bombardment, seemed fanciful at best.

-In addition to his home in St-Cloud (suburban Paris), Schmitt had the refuge of his country retreat at Artiguemy in the Haute-Pyrenées, which is where he elected to stay almost exclusively in the first year and a half following the fall of Paris.
+In addition to his home in St-Cloud (suburban Paris), Schmitt had the refuge of his country retreat at Artiguemy in the Haute-Pyrenées near the Spanish frontier, which is where he elected to stay almost exclusively in the first year and a half following the fall of Paris.
 One source of happiness for the composer at Artiguemy was the presence of his grandson, Paul (Schmitt’s own son Jean had become a prisoner of the Germans and would return only at the end of the war).
 Even after Schmitt resumed traveling to Paris, those trips were undertaken mainly to attend concerts of his music.

 Never flagging in his interest to promote the cause of contemporary French music, Schmitt also served as an honorary member of the music section committee of Groupe Collaboration, organized by the Vichy government and under which concerts were run and recordings made on the Action Artistique label for broadcast over French national radio.
 Max d’Ollone chaired the committee while Schmitt and a fellow composer, Alfred Bachelet, were named honorary co-chairs (although there is no evidence that Schmitt attended any official meetings of the committee).